As soon as he stepped foot on campus, Tim Mazur knew College of DuPage was right for him.

 After graduating from COD with highest honors, Mazur transferred to North Central College, where he received a full scholarship.
 He earned his Bachelor of Arts, double majoring in Accounting (CPA track) and Finance with a minor in Economics and graduating magna cum laude.

-Mazur would like to become a CPA and combine that with his entrepreneurial.
-While at NCC, he earned his real estate license and now has his own real estate team, the Millennial Realty Group.
-He also started a freight logistics company.
+Mazur would like to become a CPA and combine that with his entrepreneurial work.
+While at NCC, he earned his real estate license and now owns and manages the Millennial Realty Group as well as a freight logistics company.

 “Due to College of DuPage’s phenomenal professors and facilities, I received an extraordinary education.
 Taking courses of all different subject matters helped me to become a stronger speaker and an overall well-rounded individual,” he said.
 “I had a fresh start from high school, which allowed me to achieve a high GPA at COD that was beneficial when transferring to a university.
 College of DuPage helped diversify me as a student and prepared me well for my future education and career.